statamic/v2-docs/content/collections/docs/assets.md

 This means you should put the container somewhere above the webroot, which in turn means that it doesn't have a URL, nor will any of its assets.

-You may still reference and access private assets, by using a couple of extra steps.
+You can reference and access private assets with a few extra steps.

-Since private assets have no URLs, you must reference them with their IDs, which is the container ID and the path joined by a double colon.
+Since private assets have no URLs, you must reference them with their IDs, the container ID and the path joined by a double colon.

 ``` .language-yaml
 top_secret_stuff:
   - confidential::docs/evil-lair-blueprints.jpg
 ```

-However now you can't simply iterate over `top_secret_stuff`, since it doesn't contain any real URLs.
-To combat this, you'll need to use the [Glide Tag][glide-tag] to transform it and place in a public location.
+However, you can't iterate over `top_secret_stuff` directly since it doesn't contain working URLs.
+If working with images you'd like to display, you can  use the [Glide Tag][glide-tag] to transform it and render a copy in a public location.
 You can even just use the glide tag without any parameters.

 ```
 {{ top_secret_stuff }}